Nicholas Financial

-Nicholas Financial is a consumer and auto loan company based in Clearwater, Florida.
-It was founded in 1986 and trades under the symbol NICK.
+Nicholas Financial is an American consumer and auto loan company based in Clearwater, Florida.
 As of 2012, it had 60 branch offices in Florida, Ohio, North Carolina, Georgia, Alabama, Kentucky, Indiana, Tennessee, Michigan, Missouri, South Carolina, Virginia, Maryland and Illinois.
-Peter Vosotas is the company's founder and chief executive.
+Peter Vosotas was the company's founder and chief executive.

+History

+The company was founded in 1986 by Peter Vosotas.
+The company went public in 1987 and was listed on the NASDAQ under the symbol, NICK.

-In December 2013, Prospect Capital Corporation declared to acquire 100% of the common stock of Nicholas Financial Inc., which failed to close in April 2014.
-Doug Marahon is the company's current CEO since December 2017.
-CEO Ralph Finkerbrink, retired in September 2017, after 25+ years of service to the company.
+In December 2013, Prospect Capital Corporation declared it would acquire 100% of the common stock of Nicholas Financial Inc., which failed to close in April 2014.

-Furlough
+CEO Ralph Finkerbrink, retired in September 2017 after 25+ years of service to the company.
+Doug Marahon took over as CEO in December 2017.

-Nicholas Financial is scaling down in April 2020, in the wake of the financial burden of the emerging COVID-19 pandemic.
+In April 2020, in the wake of the financial burden of the emerging COVID-19 pandemic the company went into furlough.
 In a Form 8-K with the U.S. Nicholas Financial Inc., reported that it would immediately furlough 40 employees, or around 15% of its staff.
 The consumer finance firm also confirmed that it would shutter seven of its branches.